-NOTE: New members must sign the Section I document upon appointment to the Committee
+NOTE: New members must sign the Section I document upon appointment to the Committee.
+It is not necessary to secure updated signatures from members that have already signed the Section I document for the current school year.

-- Review and approve annually by vote all required written plans for the following: (Send plans out in advance to allow committee members to review prior to the meeting) - Prevention of suspension/expulsion of children with challenging behaviors - Transportation - Transition - Family Engagement - Working with children/families with Limited English Proficiency - Approve by vote any fees charged for transportation and/or meals - Approve by vote (if applicable) to grant authority to the contracting agency to reallocate slots across NC Pre-K sites without NC Pre-K Committee approval (See Section C: Committee Authority and Responsibilities) - Review any updates/changes made to the NC Pre-K Program Requirements - Review information from regional meetings
+- Review and approve annually by vote all required written plans for the following: (Send plans out in advance to allow committee members to review prior to the meeting) - Prevention of suspension/expulsion of children with challenging behaviors - Transportation - Transition - o Family Engagement - Working with children/families with Limited English Proficiency - Approve by vote any fees charged for transportation and/or meals - Approve by vote (if applicable) to grant authority to the contracting agency to reallocate slots across NC Pre-K sites without NC Pre-K Committee approval (See Section C: Committee Authority and Responsibilities) - Review any updates/changes made to the NC Pre-K Program Requirements - Review information from regional meetings

-The local NC Pre-K Committee must meet midway through the school year in January/February to:
+The local NC Pre-K Committee must meet midway through the school year in Jan/Feb to:

-- Conduct annual planning for NC Pre-K and approve an implementation plan: - o Review NC Pre-K County/Region Plan to include slot allocations at NC Pre-K sites - Select a contracting agency: - Approve by vote the NC Pre-K Contracting Agency for the next program year - Provide financial update - Review program budget (FSR expenditures, monthly reimbursements, etc.) - Overview of spending plan for direct services, administrative, and CCDF funds - Anticipated expansion or reversion of funds - Provide contract compliance update - Review service data (children enrolled, number of sites/classrooms, etc.) - Update on progress towards meeting scope of work - Prepare for kindergarten transition - Discuss Standardized Site Selection process (if applicable)
+- Conduct annual planning for NC Pre-K and approve an implementation plan: - o Review NC Pre-K County/Region Plan to include slot allocations at NC Pre-K sites - Select a contracting agency: - Approve by vote the NC Pre-K Contracting Agency for the next program year - Provide financial update - o Review program budget (FSR expenditures, monthly reimbursements, etc.) - Overview of spending plan for direct services, administrative, and CCDF funds - Anticipated expansion or reversion of funds - Provide contract compliance update - Review service data (children enrolled, number of sites/classrooms, etc.) - Update on progress towards meeting scope of work - Prepare for kindergarten transition - Discuss Standardized Site Selection process (if applicable)